skippyr/yuni/README.md

 # yuni
 ## About
-A modern version of the macOS default ZSH theme, adding features developers have been missing for a long time.
+A new default theme for macOS ZSH, adding features developers have been missing for a long time.
 It's available for macOS 14 Sonoma or later.

 ![](Assets/PreviewDark.png)
 ![](Assets/PreviewLight.png)